 Papaya seeds have properties which are antiamoebic and anthelmintic in nature.
 This means papaya seeds are great for killing parasites living in your dog’s digestive system.
 Papaya seeds can be crushed and added to your dog’s food.
 Add crushed papaya seeds to your dog’s meals for seven days.
 If needed, add the crushed seeds to wet food or inside a treat to make them less noticeable to your dog.
 You can also give your dog bite-size pieces of fresh papaya.

-Following Up After Tapeworms
+After Treating Tapeworms

 Tapeworms should be treated as soon as you notice them.
 They are not usually incredibly harmful to dogs, but if left untreated, tapeworms can cause weight loss and extreme discomfort for your dog.

 Paying for your pet’s routine shots, bloodwork, and tests can be difficult to budget for.
 Fortunately, Wag!
 Wellness plans reimburse routine care costs for your pet within 24 hours.
 In the market for a wellness plan?
 Compare wellness plans to find the right match for your pet!